RonanMak/react-shopping-cart/README.md

 - Building backends by using Node.js, Express, MongoDB and Mongoose

-- Managing Component State using Redux, React-Redux and Redux-Thunk
+- Managing Component State using React-Redux and Redux-Thunk

 - Publish Project on the Heroku and MongoDB Atlas